 Student Code of Conduct

-- Abusive/Threatening Behavior: Any conduct that threatens or endangers the health and/or safety of a member of the University community (including oneself) on university property, any place that the university conducts business, or at an activity/event sponsored or supervised by the University.*
+Abusive/Threatening Behavior: Any conduct that threatens or endangers the health and/or safety of a member of the University community (including oneself) on or off University property; any place that the University conducts business, or at a University sponsored or supervised activity.
+Behavior including but not limited to threats, intimidation, profanity, discrimination, harassment, coercion, bullying, cyberbullying, blackmail, sexual misconduct, and/or stalking.

-- Computer Security Violations: Any misuse of computing facilities, software, or hardware; unauthorized use of another individual’s computer account; misuse of one’s own computer account; or any violation of the policies for using computing network resources at ERAU or through the ERAU system.
+Computer Use & Security Violations (including attempted violations): Any misuse of computing facilities, software, hardware; unauthorized use of another individual’s computer account; misuse of one’s own computer account to include but not limited to giving/providing passwords to unauthorized persons to access courses, assignments, etc.; or any violation of the policies for using University computers, equipment or computing network resources at ERAU or through the ERAU system.

-- Theft: Theft or attempted theft, unauthorized possession, misuse or wrongful appropriation, vandalism or malicious destruction, or sale of property belonging to the University, an organization affiliated with the University, or a member of the University community.
+- Theft: Theft or attempted theft, unauthorized possession, misuse or wrongful appropriation of property, vandalism or malicious destruction, or sale of property not belonging to oneself.

-- Unauthorized Entry or Use: Unauthorized entry or attempted entry or use of University facilities and/or equipment, including unauthorized possession, duplication, or use of University keys.
+Unauthorized Entry or Use: Unauthorized entry or attempted entry or use of University facilities and/or equipment, including unauthorized possession, duplication, or use of University keys, access codes, or unauthorized access to information, property, or person.

-- Weapons Possession: The possession or use of a weapon, including, but not limited to firearms; BB guns; air guns; dangerous chemicals; incendiary devices and other explosive substances, including fireworks; slingshots; martial arts devices; or other objects classified or used as weapons with potential for danger or harm.**
+- Weapons Possession: The possession of weapons or replicas including but not limited to firearms, BB guns, air guns, knives, swords, machetes, blow darts, spears, compound bows/arrows, Tasers, brass knuckles, sling shots, martial arts devices, dangerous chemicals, incendiary devices or other explosive substances, including fireworks, or any device capable of firing or launching a projectile or other objects classified or used as weapons with potential for danger or harm.**

 Because the safety of our students and employees is paramount, all employees and students have an affirmative duty to immediately report to local or military police agencies should a student or other employee exhibit behavior at any University-sponsored activity that is deemed to threaten or endanger the health or safety of others.